GeorgiosMartoukos/NotesApp/README.md

 To mark a task as completed, click the checkbox next to the task text.
 To delete a task, click the "Delete" button next to the task.
 To clear all tasks, click the "Clear All" button.
-Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.